sdwfrost/Gillespie.jl/README.md

 Julia versions of the examples used in [`GillespieSSA`](http://www.jstatsoft.org/v25/i12/paper) are given in the [examples](https://github.com/sdwfrost/Gillespie.jl/blob/master/examples) directory.

+## Jensen's method or uniformization

+The development version of ```Gillespie.jl``` includes code to simulate via uniformization (a.k.a.
+Jensen's method); the API is the same as for the SSA, with the addition of two arguments:

+- **max_rate**: the maximum rate (`Float64`).
+- **tvc**: a `Bool` representing whether the system has time-varying coefficients.

+There are two versions of this function, `jensen` and `jensen_alljumps`; the latter returns all the jumps (including the fictitious ones), and saves a bit of time by pre-allocating the time vector.
+This code is under development at present, and may change.

+## Performance considerations

-Passing functions as arguments in Julia (currently) incurs a performance penalty.
+Passing functions as arguments in Julia v0.4 incurs a performance penalty.
 One can circumvent this by passing an immutable object, with ```call``` overloaded, as follows.

 ```julia
 immutable G; end
 call(::Type{G},x,parms) = F(x,parms)
 ```

 An example of this approach is given [here](https://github.com/sdwfrost/Gillespie.jl/blob/master/examples/sir2.jl).
+This is the default behaviour in v0.5 and above.

 ## Benchmarks